International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.9.1 POST

-The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a negotiation.
-If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
+The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a [Contract Negotiation](../model/terminology.md#contract-negotiation).
+If the [Contract Negotiation's](../model/terminology.md#contract-negotiation) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ## 3 Consumer Callback Path Bindings

 ### 3.1 Prerequisites

-All callback paths are relative to the `callbackAddress` base URL specified in the `ContractRequestMessage` that initiated a contract negotiation.
+All callback paths are relative to the `callbackAddress` base URL specified in the `ContractRequestMessage` that initiated a [Contract Negotiation](../model/terminology.md#contract-negotiation).
 For example, if the `callbackAddress` is specified as `https://connector.consumer/callback` and a callback path binding is `negotiations/:consumerPid/offers`, the resolved URL will be `https://connector.consumer.com/callback/negotiations/:consumerPid/offers`.